Jack-in-the-box

-A jack-in-the-box is a children's toy that outwardly consists of a box with a crank.
+A jack-in-the-box is a children's toy that outwardly consists of a music box with a crank.
 When the crank is turned, a music box mechanism in the toy plays a melody.
 After the crank has been turned a sufficient number of times (such as at the end of the melody), the lid pops open and a figure, usually a clown or jester, pops out of the box.
 Some jacks-in-the-box open at random times when cranked, making the startle even more effective.
 Many of those that use "Pop Goes the Weasel" open at the point in the melody when the word "pop" would be sung.

 In 2005, the jack-in-the-box was inducted into the U.S. National Toy Hall of Fame, where are displayed all types of versions of the toy, starting from the beginning versions, and ending with the most recently manufactured versions.

 Origin

 A theory as to the origin of the jack-in-the-box is that it comes from the 14th-century English prelate Sir John Schorne, who is often pictured holding a boot with a devil in it.
 According to folklore, he once cast the devil into a boot to protect the village of North Marston in Buckinghamshire.
 In French, a jack-in-the-box is called a "diable en boîte" (literally "devil in a box").
-The phrase jack-in-the-box was first seen used in literature by John Foxe, in his book Actes and Monuments., first published in 1563.
+The phrase jack-in-the-box was first seen used in literature by John Foxe, in his book Actes and Monuments, first published in 1563.
 There he used the term as an insult to describe a swindler who would cheat tradesmen by selling them empty boxes instead of what they actually purchased.
+It also featured in the Chronicle of the Greyfriars of London in 1547 where it was noted as being used pejoratively to refer to the real presence of Christ in the Eucharist:

 History

 In the early 1500s, the first jack-in-the-box was made by a German clockmaker known as Claus.
-Claus built a wooden box, with metal edges and a handle that would pop out an animated devil or “Jack” after cranking the handle.
+Claus built a wooden box, with metal edges and a handle that would pop out an animated devil or "Jack" after cranking the handle.
 It was built as a gift for a local prince's fifth birthday.
 After seeing this toy, other nobles requested their own "Devils-in-a-box" for their children.

 In the early 18th century, improved toy mechanisms made the jack-in-the-box more widely available for all children and not just royalty.